xXKHaLeD098Xx/WorldPlayerCount/README.md

 ## Usage for combined worlds
 - First thing we add after the type (human) is the nametag we want, followed by a {line} tag then adding "combinedcounts World1&World2 and so on)<br>
 - __Example : /slapper spawn human BedWars{line}combinedcounts SK-1&SK-2&SK-3__
-- Congrats!, you spawned an entity counting the players of the worlds "SK-1", "SK-2" and "SK-3"
+- Congrats!, you spawned an entity counting the players of the worlds "SK-1", "SK-2" and "SK-3" at the same time
 ## Contacts
-In case you are confused or found a bug please contact me on my discord __@кнαℓє∂#7787__
+In case you are confused about the usage or found a bug please contact me on my discord __@кнαℓє∂#7787__